Let's say your study asked respondents to provide text answers to an open ended question:

 By default Protobi word clouds exclude the following set of words that occur frequently in English, "of,the,and,to,an,are,is,for,do,a,it,be,i,with,in,that,have,on,so".

-These words are specified under the property exclude in the Additional Options dialog above.
+These words are specified under the suppress property.
 This can be a list of words separated by spaces, commas, hyphens, or any regex word boundary.
 So you could just copy/paste the question text at the end to also exclude any words from the question text.

 To add more words to this list via the user interface, right click on a word and press Ok when asked to confirm: